BrianMillerS/ebike_usage_regression/README.md

 ## Determining Important Variables
 Using our random forest regressor we can identify which variables are the most important for making accurate predictions, the mean gini decrease.

-Not supreisingly we can see that:
+Not surprisingly we can see that:
 - More rides in higher temperatures
 - Less rides in higher humidities
 - More rides during rush hour times